-For example, if a regular teaching assistantship position covers the Fall and Winter terms and is valued at \$9,638 (as of September 1, 2009), and you begin your program in the Winter term, the amount you will be paid will be pro-rated to cover only one term, or \$4,910 for the Winter term.
+For example, if a regular teaching assistantship position covers the Fall and Winter terms and is valued at \$10,127.90 (as of September 1, 2012) and you begin your program in the Winter term, the amount you will be paid will be pro-rated to cover only one term, or \$5,063.95 for the Winter term.

-Tuition Deduction By Payroll
+Tuition Deduction by Payroll

 You have the option of authorizing Carleton University to make monthly deductions from the funding that is paid through Payroll Services for the purposes of paying tuition fees and associated charges.
 Information on how to do this will be available through Carleton Central when you register.
 You may cancel this authorization, by written notice to the Business Office, at any time.
+Remember, however, that the full balance of owed tuition fees will be due immediately upon cancellation of the payroll deduction option.

-You may be required to separately authorize payroll deduction for the Summer term of each year, and for your Winter term registration, if you registered in the Fall term for Fall term courses only.
+You will be required to separately authorize payroll deduction for the Summer term of each year, and for your Winter term registration, if you registered in the Fall term for Fall term courses only.